What is Retirement Planning: A Step-By-Step Guide For Beginners

 A 401(k) is a retirement savings plan offered by many employers to help you save money for the future while also giving you tax advantages.

+You decide how much of your paycheck you want to contribute.
+That amount gets automatically deducted from each paycheck and deposited into your 401(k) account.
 From there, the money is invested, giving it the chance to grow over time.

 Most employers now offer two versions of the 401(k): the traditional and the Roth.